edehvictor/E-commerce-App/README.md

 # E-commerce-App
 An e-commerce site with exquisite features.
-Browser through the app and get satisfactory experience.
+Browse through the app and obtain satisfactory experience.
+It was made responsive for mobile devices as I was bent on its core functionality.